Hollywood quiet so far on gun control after Connecticut

 The finale of Emmy-winning drama "Homeland" - which included a massive car bomb scene - was preceded with a disclaimer warning that some scenes may be disturbing.

-Hollywood is often irked when movies and videogames are held to blame for the actions of Americans, some of them with mental health issues, who have run amok with guns in recent years.
+Hollywood is often irked at movies and videogames being held to blame for the actions of Americans, some of them with mental health issues, who have run amok with guns in recent years.

 "I think it's always unfair to single out the entertainment business for scrutiny.
 There is something deep in the American psyche that is much deeper than videogames or movie or records," the public relations executive said.

-Thompson at Syracuse University questioned how much influence celebrities wield when expressing their personal opinions - whatever the cause - and especially on an issue like gun control that raises such passion in the United States on both sides of the argument.
+Thompson questioned how much influence celebrities wield when expressing their personal opinions - whatever the cause - and especially on an issue like gun control that raises such passion in the United States on both sides of the argument.

 "It is much more likely that that kind of speaking out gets people to change their opinion about a celebrity, not an issue," Thompson said